Want to see the top tennis players in the world?

 Tip #3) Where are the best sections to watch the best tennis?

 Part of this depends on those sitting around you.
 Trying to crane your neck all the time to see over someone in front of you is not worth it.
-Just find another seat if possible.
+Find another seat.
 Also, please be considerate of others trying to watch around you as well!

 Court Position at all other courts

-If you are on any other court but Ashe (although up at the Promenade top-level, most people do not care) it is generally 1st come, 1st serve to seat.
-Therefore if you see a lot of open seat choices, you want to consider the following.
+If you are on any other court but Ashe (although up at the Promenade top-level, most people do not care), it is generally 1st come, 1st serve to the seat.
+Therefore, if you see a lot of open seat choices, you should consider the following:

 Avoid Looking Directly into the Sun!

-It goes without saying, but if you get a lot of glare and heat on your face then it will be hard to enjoy the action.
+It goes without saying, but if you get a lot of glare and heat on your face, then it will be hard to enjoy the action.
 Ideally, the sun is to your back or at least to your side.
+Bring sunglasses!

 What is the highlight shot you wish to see most?